Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf-toolchain.md

 # Set up nordic nRF toolchain
-**In this, we are going to set up the Nordic nRF toolchain, in order to be able to program and flash our Microcontroller**
+**In this, we are going to set up the Nordic nRF toolchain, in order to be able to program and flash our microcontroller**

 ## Prerequisites